Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 King Oswald looked at the Chancellor in surprise, for he had been the one that was stabbed.
 A hand penetrated straight through his armor and into his chest.

 “Why?!
 How could you betray me?!”

 The Chancellor removed his hand and let the King fall.
 Oswald clutched the wound in his chest and fell to the ground.
 A pale expression blanketed his face.
+Though the wound had actually been shallow, the true damage lay in the broken trust between them.
 Now, even his closest ally had forsaken him.